turbonomic/kubeturbo/README.md

 ## Coming Soon
-* Cluster Federation Control Plane
+* Support for Cluster Federation Control Plane
   * Complete visibility for your K8s deployments across different underlying infrastructures
   * Create affinity/anti-affinity policies directly from Turbonomic UI
   * Improve cost efficiency by consolidating workload across deployments and identifying the cheapest region and provider to deploy your workload
-* What-If Planer
+* What-If Planner
   * A complete What-If sandbox to help you plan your IT changes in advance
   * Plan for workload change: Add/Remove Containers
   * Plan for infrastructure change: Add/Remove/Replace hardware